edumserrano/playwright-adventures/demos/docker/README.md

 ### Example running the app and then the tests using the Visual Studio tasks

-If you have the target test app running before you run the `run tests` task or `run tests ui` task and choose `auto` or `from-host` to the `Which Playwright Web Server to use?` prompt, notice that the docker container won't have to install packages nor build and run the app.
-It immediately starts to run the tests against the the target test app that is running on the host.
+If you have the target test app running before you run the `run tests` task or `run tests ui` task and choose `auto` or `from-host` to the `Which Playwright Web Server to use?` prompt, notice that the docker container won't have to build and run the app.
+Instead, it immediately starts to run the tests against the the target test app that is running on the host.

 https://github.com/edumserrano/playwright-adventures/assets/15857357/f4c6bbad-ce61-4400-a1a8-3a94a32ba107